tw-in-js/twind/src/README.md

 > `
 > ```

-For a further explanation on this mechanism see [Plugins](https://github.com/tw-in-js/twind/blob/main/docs/plugins.md#inline-plugins).
+For a further explanation on this mechanism see [Plugins](https://twind.dev/docs/handbook/advanced/plugins.html#inline-plugins).

 ### `apply` function

 As a component author, one often wants to re-use Tailwind directive styles for defining a component and allow users of the component to override styles using Tailwind rules.
 The created component can be used as a base for child components and override or add some styles using Tailwind rules.

-{@link apply | apply} generates one style object, e.g., one CSS class, combining all Tailwind rules by deep merging rules in order of declaration.
+{@link apply} generates one style object, e.g., one CSS class, combining all Tailwind rules by deep merging rules in order of declaration.

-> `apply` accepts the same arguments as [tw](#tw-function).
+> 💡 `apply` accepts the same arguments as [tw](#tw-function).

 ```js
 const btn = apply`inline-block bg-gray-500 text-base`